 - On top, an original calligraphy with Silk Road, created by artist Wang Chang Lin in Xian for this project;

-- A 3-piece “diulian“ here called calligraphy on red bottom.
+- A 3-piece “diulian“ here called calligraphy on a red bottom.
 A “diulian” is placed around all doors in China at the Chinese new year with some kind of good wishes, thoughts and poetry.
 This has been created by calligrapher Fan Xiaochun in Beijing for this project.
 They express the wish for peace and how the East and West must connect: “Today’s peace path” – and “Art links Europe and Asia”.

 Safe arrival to Venice